civican/legisinfo/44-1/bills/C-69/bill_text.md

   **(1)** Paragraph (b) of the definition **deposit-type instrument** in subsection 627.01(1) of the `Bank Act` is replaced by the following:

-    a variable rate of interest that is calculated on the basis of the institution's prime lending rate or **an interest** rate **benchmark**. (**instrument de type dépôt**)
+    a variable rate of interest that is calculated on the basis of the institution's prime lending rate or an interest rate benchmark. (**instrument de type dépôt**)

   **(2)** The portion of the definition **principal-protected note** in subsection 627.01(1) of the Act after paragraph (b) is replaced by the following:

-    A principal-protected note does not include a financial instrument that specifies that the interest or return on the instrument is determined solely on the basis of a fixed rate of interest or return or a variable rate of interest or return that is calculated on the basis of the institution's prime lending rate or **an interest** rate **benchmark**. (**billet à capital protégé**)
+    A principal-protected note does not include a financial instrument that specifies that the interest or return on the instrument is determined solely on the basis of a fixed rate of interest or return or a variable rate of interest or return that is calculated on the basis of the institution's prime lending rate or an interest rate benchmark. (**billet à capital protégé**)

   **(3)** Subsection 627.01(1) of the Act is amended by adding the following in alphabetical order: